whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/10-game-tools/10-03-art-from-games-ideation-assignment.md

 ---
 title: 10.03 Art from Games Ideation Assignment
 date: 2024-03-29T09:30:00
-lastmod: 2024-04-05T07:41:58
+lastmod: 2024-04-12T06:17:42
 ---

 ## Assignment Deliverables

 1. Written and visual ideation of a creative "game" project
-   - Label File YYYMMDD Lastname Firstname Art from Games Ideation
+   - Label File YYYYMMDD Lastname Firstname Art from Games Ideation
 2. Report of production progress
-   - Label File YYYMMDD Lastname Firstname Art from Games Production Report
+   - Label File YYYYMMDD Lastname Firstname Art from Games Production Report
 3. If available, a URL of any ideations or visualizations

 ## Process